The crops are of the following types depending upon the season in which they are grown:

 - Such crops require a warm climate for the germination and maturation of seeds.

 Growth of Wheat Crop

-If wheat is sown in the Kharif season (from June to October), then the whole crop might get destroyed because of many factors such as lack of optimum temperature, adaptability, availability of pests, etc. Kharif season includes the rainy season, which is not favourable for the growth of wheat crop.
-Therefore, wheat crop should not be sown during this season.
+If wheat is sown in the Kharif season (from June to October), then the whole crop might get destroyed because of many factors such as lack of optimum temperature, adaptability, availability of pests, etc. Kharif season includes the rainy season, which is not favourable for the growth of the wheat crop.
+Therefore, the wheat crop should not be sown during this season.